 Lots of Hoosier cities are home to prominent intersections.
 One of the most famous is 96th Street and Hague Road just east of I-69!
 Elkhart -which flourished for much of the 20th century thanks to the musical instrument and RV industries- had its own landmark junction downtown: for about 45 years, the corner of 2nd and High signified the city’s prosperity and promise.

-The Pierre Moran Mall in Elkhart: Resting -and Rusting- in Pieces
+Continue reading “The Elkhart County, Indiana Courthouse in Elkhart (1915-1972-)”The Pierre Moran Mall in Elkhart: Resting -and Rusting- in Pieces

 Filled with empty storefronts and deserted hallways, dead malls are a haunting reminder of a bygone era of retail.
-Recently, they’ve have been blowing up my social media feeds as prime locations for urban explorers to go investigate as eerie relics of the past.
+Recently, they’ve been blowing up my social media feeds as prime locations for urban explorers to go investigate as eerie relics of the past.
 But what about zombie malls- establishments that have risen from the grave under new guise to continue on long after their original demise?
 Elkhart’s old Pierre Moran Mall is one.
 Known as Woodland Crossing since 2006, portions of the mall rest -and rust- in pieces.

 Continue reading “The Pierre Moran Mall in Elkhart: Resting -and Rusting- in Pieces”The Elkhart County, Indiana Courthouse in Elkhart (1971-)